Building the S.Torm46 aka Steel Tormentor

 Layout: The layout is quite good for my typing habits.
 There are some buttons which I would get rid of if I typed in English exclusively.

 Thanks for your time.
 I hope this build log will help you to start your project.
-Start it now, because building your own keyboard is very rewarding.
+You better start it right now, because building your own keyboard is very rewarding.